 Energy Conservation — Powered By Beer

 Abita has been the leader in energy conservation for over 15 years.
 In our brew house, we've expanded that commitment to seek as much energy recovery to reuse as we can attain it.
 We are the first and only brewery to utilize our EquiTherm system.
 This self-sustaining system allows us to capture all of the heat of the brew kettle exhaust system, and combine it with heat produced during the wort cool down.
 By recycling this energy, we're able to heat up our water with energy we're naturally creating, without the need for biogas.
-This enures an efficient use of energy throughout the brewing process.
+This ensures an efficient use of energy throughout the brewing process.

 Protecting Our Source & Namesake